ucr-hpcc/hpcc_slurm_examples/galaxy/README.md

 # Galaxy

-Outlined beloew is how to install Galaxy using conda and then run subsequent jobs.
+Outlined below is how to install Galaxy using conda and then run subsequent jobs.
 Please note that differring version of conda may cause issues, please stay with the default `miniconda2`.

 ## Prep